sirkitree/smackdown/README.txt

         \/      \/     \/     \/     \/    \/                 \/

 Installation Instructions
-  - Enable the Node Reference module _before_ you enable Smackdown module.
-Do _not_ enable them at the same time or you will get an error when Smackdown tries to import the default content type.
+  - The Content Copy and Nodereference modules are REQUIRED.
+You mst enable these BEFORE you enable Smackdown.
+Do NOT enable them at the same time or you will get an error when Smackdown tries to import the default content type.
   - When you enable Smackdown, it'll automatically create the smackdown content type which contains a title and two nodereference CCK fields.
   - goto: admin/content/node-type/smackdown/fields